Honors & Awards

 Robinson made one tackle against both Northwestern and North Dakota.
-Against Georgia Southern, Robinson recorded three tackles with a half tackle for loss.
-He made one solo tackle against No. 6 Oklahoma.
-Robinson totaled four tackles against Indiana, including an eight-yard sack.
-He had one tackle at Purdue.
-Robinson recorded a career-high six tackles against No. 17 Illinois, including a half tackle for loss.
-Robinson had a six-yard sack against Minnesota.
-He made one solo tackle at No. 3 Michigan.
-Robinson recorded three tackles against Wisconsin.
-He had two tackles with one tackle for loss and one pass breakup in Nebraska's season-ending win at Iowa.
+Against Georgia Southern, he recorded three tackles with a half tackle for loss.
+Robinson made one solo tackle against No. 6 Oklahoma.
+He totaled four tackles against Indiana, including an eight-yard sack.
+Robinson had one tackle at Purdue before recording six tackles against No. 17 Illinois, including a half tackle for loss.
+Robinson had one tackle against both Minnesota and Michigan, including a six-yard sack against Minnesota.
+He recorded three tackles against Wisconsin and had two tackles with one tackle for loss and one pass breakup at Iowa.

 Robinson played in all 12 games with four starts in 2021, totaling career highs of 27 tackles 4.0 tackles for loss and 2.0 sacks.
 He started at defensive end and tied his then-career high with four tackles at Illinois before adding two tackles the next week against Fordham.
 Robinson made three stops against Buffalo, including a two-yard tackle for loss.
 He added three more tackles at No. 3 Oklahoma.